Jiggins/mu-cs401-f2015/lecture-12.md

 > A<sub>t</sub> = S<sub>t</sub>/Σ<sub>j=0..∞</sub> (0.98)<sup>j</sup>

-Say in our example we have 2 subpopulations of mice and they differ by weight.
+Now lets say in our example we have 2 subpopulations of mice and they differ by weight.
+In this situation we would like 2 averages, each calculated for a separate subpopulation.

 How can we begin to sort them?

 ![data example for fitting SV](images/lecture-12/bimodal histogram.png)